Archiecool4/miscellaneous/README.md

 - Python
   - `SIR.py`: I used the classical fourth-order Runge-Kutta method to numerically solve the SIR epidemiological model.
 I became interested in this because of the current COVID-19 pandemic.
 The computed solutions can be seen in the included diagram.
+  - `denoising_images.ipynb`: A student asked for a little coding sample of what an autoencoder can do so I put it here so the class could easily see it.
+A deep ReLU autoencoder is used to denoise MNIST images with keras.
+The image `reconstructed.png` shows the noisy images on the left and denoised images on the right.